Concerns about the precarious state of Sandy Lake should not be dismissed as “pseudo-science”

 Mr Neatt’s comments are clearly an attempt to smear my reputation with the provincial

-government but I am not concerned on that count – I had a career as an academic scientist and have critiqued certain gov. docs or policies going back to the late 1970s when I expressed concerns about the possible impacts of the Annapolis River Tidal Power Station on a dykeland farm.
+government but I am not concerned on that count; I had a career as an academic scientist and have critiqued certain gov. docs or policies connected in some way or another to my research going back to the late 1970s when I expressed concerns about the possible impacts of the Annapolis River Tidal Power Station on a dykeland farm.

 *For some of that story, see Demise of the garden of Acadia, an article I wrote for Rural Delivery in 1981; the NS Government ultimately made a settlement with the farmer concerned.